K-Scorpio/scorpiosec/content/en/posts/HTB-Surveillance.md

 * OS: Linux
 ---

-Sureveillance begins with the discovery of a web application running on port 80, after identifying the software version, we use CVE-2023-41892 to gain initial access.
+Surveillance begins with the discovery of a web application running on port 80, after identifying the software version, we use CVE-2023-41892 to gain initial access.
 Through further exploration, we find a database backup leaking the user name and password hash for an admin user, which we utilize to SSH into the system and uncover an internal service.
 Leveraging SSH tunneling, we access the service and make use of CVE-2023-26035 to exploit it.
 Eventually, by exploiting vulnerabilities in certain scripts, we escalate our privileges and gain access to the root account.

 Target IP - `10.10.11.245`